 Granada demands exploration of its refined 17th century churches, historic buildings, colorful streets and many architectural surprises.
 Among the top highlights are the grand cathedral at the main square and especially the tower at Iglesia de La Merced.
 The nearby cemetery is also a fascinating place to explore and take pictures.

-Unlike many travelers I’ve spoken to, I kinda liked Granada.
-Kinda.
+Unlike many travelers I’ve spoken to, I kind of liked Granada.
 I found the surroundings magnificent and the city itself was well-kept and safe to wander.
 But I must say, it was pretty touristy.

 DISCOVERING NEW FRUITS